Cwarcup/netflix-clone/README.md

 |          | 17          | cwarcup         | video_123   | null            | true        |

 The stats table stores information about the user's interactions with a video.

+I created a `user` role to ensure that only that user has access to their data.
+I used a [JSON Web Token (JWT)](https://jwt.io/introduction) token to [authenticate the user](https://hasura.io/docs/latest/auth/authentication/index/#2-jwt-json-web-token).

+## Authentication

+Created an [API route](https://nextjs.org/docs/api-routes/introduction) (`/api/auth`) to handle authentication.
+The API route uses the [Magic SDK](https://magic.link/docs/sdk-for-web) to authenticate the user.
+The API route returns a [JWT token](https://jwt.io/introduction) to the client.
+The client then stores the JWT token in a [cookie](https://github.com/jshttp/cookie#readme).